Brad Simpson (producer)

-Bradford Simpson is an American film and television producer and partner at Los Angeles-based film studio Color Force.
+Bradford "Brad" Simpson is an American film and television producer and partner at Los Angeles-based film studio Color Force.

 Life and career

 Simpson grew up in Little Rock, Arkansas, and graduated from Brown University.

 He began his career at Killer Films, where he served as an executive and a producer.
 At Killer Films he co-produced Far from Heaven, Party Monster and A Home at the End of the World, and served as associate producer on Boys Don't Cry and Camp.
 He was also involved with independent films such as Velvet Goldmine, Hedwig and the Angry Inch, Happiness, and One Hour Photo.

 From 2004 to 2007, Simpson served as President of Appian Way Productions, Leonardo DiCaprio's Warner Bros-based production company.

 Simpson served as executive producer of Marc Forster's films Machine Gun Preacher in 2011 and World War Z in 2013.
 He also produced Diary of a Wimpy Kid, Diary of a Wimpy Kid: Rodrick Rules and Diary of a Wimpy Kid: Dog Days along with future producing partner, Nina Jacobson.